Qwiko/acl-api/README.md

 ## Development environment

 To provide type checking in your code editor a local venv is recommended.

+Default testing username is: admin, password: secret.

 Add environment variables to src/.env.
 Copy from src/.env.example